etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

++ 5.2 - Fail build if cleaning of output directory is set to false in the jOOQ configuration.
+Upgrade to jOOQ 3.13.5.
 + 5.1.1 - Expose org.jooq:jooq-codegen library as `compile` dependency instead of `runtime` dependency
 + 5.1.0 - Require explicit opt-in to participate in incremental builds.
 + 5.0.3 - Clean output directory before generating jOOQ sources.